metabolism-of-cities/metabolism-of-cities-platform/STYLEGUIDE.md

 ## Coding templates

 We provide a set of templates for any developer to use when adding or editing pages within Metabolism of Cities.
 These templates make it easy to re-use existing code, and to kickstart work.
-We recommend new contributors to check out our templates at: XXXXXXX
+We recommend new contributors to check out our templates at: http://localhost:8000/templates/

 ## File naming conventions and locations